pondichys/scw_iac/terraform/README.md

 Another option is to populate environment variables `SCW_ACCESS_KEY` and `SCW_SECRET_KEY`.

-> Note: `scaleway-cli` tool (or `scw`) can be installed with chocolatey to offer other functionalities.
+> Note: `scaleway-cli` tool (or `scw`) can be installed with `chocolatey` on Windows 10 to offer other functionalities.
 To install it, run `choco install scaleway-cli` in a powershell console started with administrative rights.

 ## Import the current BLOB bucket for Synology backup

-Create an empty resource in main.tf
+Create an empty resource in `main.tf`

 ```hcl
 resource "scaleway_object_bucket" "tf-sebpon-nas-backup" {